dagisky/ML_Porjects/README.md

 ### Results
-The main findings of the code can be found at the post available [here.](https://medium.com/@dagmsky/studying-public-mobility-during-covid19-outbreak-f9030f9feadf)
+The main findings of the code can be found at the MEDIUM post available [here.](https://medium.com/@dagmsky/studying-public-mobility-during-covid19-outbreak-f9030f9feadf)

 ### Licensing, Authors, Acknowledgements